TheOpenMedium/HAY/README.md

 > framework for php (especially Symfony 4) that have many bundles that simplify coding.
 It's also a framework that simplify
 > working in group.

 ### HELP!
-I don't know how to use in Symfony!
+I don't know how to use Symfony!
 > If you don't know how to use Symfony you can use the documentation [here](https://symfony.com/doc/current/index.html).
 You'll
 > see it's very simple!
-You only have to know how to code in php!
-(Warning : Symfony 4 and 3 are very different, be sure that you
+You only have to know how to code in PHP!
+(Warning: Symfony 4 and 3 are very different, be sure that you
 > know the good one)

 ### How can I install HAY on my PC?